Execution of Robert Van Hook

 The execution of Robert Van Hook occurred on July 18, 2018, at the Southern Ohio Correctional Facility in Lucasville, Ohio.
 Van Hook was executed via lethal injection for the 1985 murder of 25-year-old David Self.
 His case achieved notoriety because of his failed gay panic defense.
 Ultimately, his conviction was upheld by the U.S. Supreme Court and Governor John Kasich of Ohio rejected his bids for clemency.

 The execution garnered new attention and significance in December 2020, when Governor Mike DeWine announced that the state of Ohio would no longer execute death row inmates via lethal injection.
-Since the execution of Van Hook, there has been an unofficial moratorium on capital punishment in the state, as a result of the impossibility to acquire drugs needed to carry out lethal injection.
+Since the execution of Van Hook, there has been an unofficial moratorium on capital punishment in the state, as a result of the unavailability of the drugs needed to carry out lethal injection.
 DeWine indicated no executions would be carried out until the Ohio General Assembly approves a new method of execution.
 As a result, Van Hook remains the last person executed in Ohio by lethal injection.
 If no new alternative execution method is found, he will also remain the last person executed in the state of Ohio.

-Murder of David Self
+Background

 On February 18, 1985, 25-year-old Robert J. Van Hook went to a bar in downtown Cincinnati, which was popular among gay men.
-At the bar he met 25-year-old David Self.
-The two left the bar together and went to Self's apartment in Hyde Park.
-At the apartment, Van Hook attacked Self and strangled him until he was unconscious.
-He then stabbed Self repeatedly to death with a knife that he took from the kitchen.
-After the murder, Van Hook ransacked the apartment and stole some jewelry.
-He then fled the scene after mutilating Self's body.
-Van Hook fled to Fort Lauderdale, Florida, and evaded detection until April 1, 1985, when he was arrested by Oakland Park police.
+At the bar, he met 25-year-old David Self.
+The two left the bar together and went to Self's Hyde Park apartment where Van Hook attacked Self and strangled him until he was unconscious.
+He then stabbed Self to death with a knife that he took from the kitchen, ransacked the apartment, stole some jewelry, mutilated Self's body, and fled to Fort Lauderdale, Florida.
+He evaded detection until April 1, 1985, when he was arrested by Oakland Park police.